spxbhuhb/zakadabar-stack/site/doc/Strings.md

   in [main.kt](../../demo/demo/src/jsMain/kotlin/main.kt)
 * use the strings as described above

 The locale is stored in `ZkApplication.executor.account.locale`.
+If there is no locale, the default browser language is used.

 ## Automatic bindings